The TempWorks Story

-It makes for the best stories - stuff you can't make up.
-One started her company as an off-shoot from a baby-sitting gig.
-Another when she sent her secretary to bail out a friend's company.
-Another when he got laid off from a national staffing company.
-Others with Mom and Dad at the helm, back when $1k made for a big week.
+It makes for the best stories; stuff you can’t make up.
+One started her company as an offshoot from a babysitting gig.
+Another when she sent her secretary to bail out a friend’s company.
+And another when they got laid off from a national staffing company.
+Still others with Mom and Dad at the helm, back when $1k made for a big week.

 Swapping stories makes for great bonding.
 Here’s mine about TempWorks.

 He could never sit still.
-One day he built a photography lab in our basement and taught us how to develop our own film.
+One day we built a photography lab in our basement and he taught us how to develop our own film.
 Another day he bought a chemistry kit and we took samples from the Milwaukee River to document how industrial pollutants were threatening it.

 He also built a typing instruction machine.
 This machine “spoke” a letter of the alphabet and lit up the corresponding key on a display panel.
 He tried persuading Manpower to incorporate training as part of its services, but his bosses dismissed him as a gadget freak.
 They got rid of him by giving him a franchise in California.